zackbatist/open-archaeo/README.md

 + isaacullah / GIS-Projects / [GitHub](https://github.com/isaacullah/GIS-Projects) - GIS Projects for teaching and learning about Computational Archaeology
 + isaacullah / [Website](http://isaacullah.github.io/A-mobile-field-data-collection-workflow/) - A Mobile Data-Collection Workflow for Archaeologists
 + benmarwick / benmarwicka-scientific-computing-environment-for-archaeology.txt / [Gist](https://gist.github.com/benmarwick/11204658) - Scientific Computing Environment for archaeology: Installing R, Rstudio and other things on a lightweight Linux in a VirtualBox virtual machine
++ fradeve / grass-arch / [GitHub](https://github.com/fradeve/grass-arch) - A LaTeX textbook devoted to explain how archaeologists can work with GRASS GIS
++ sfsheath / teaching-rome / [GitHub](https://github.com/sfsheath/teaching-rome) - A collection of texts, 3d models, and maybe other resources useful for teaching about the Roman Empire.

 ## Conferences and Workshops